 If a parent has a concern about a specific situation at school, he/she should attempt to solve the difficulty with the staff member involved.
-For example, if a parent has a concern or issue directly related to the student's performance or behavior under a teacher's supervision, he/she should discuss the issue first with that teacher.
-School Administrators can attend conferences between parents and teachers, if requested.
+For example, if a parent has a concern

 PARENT ORIENTATION/ OPEN HOUSE/ CLASSROOM MEETINGS

 At the beginning of the school year, a parent orientation is provided in the form of a Parent Information Night.
 This meeting is extremely important as it provides an introduction to the school staff.
 In addition, classroom teachers will review their philosophy, goals, curriculum, and homework policies, as well as classroom and disciplinary procedures.
 They will also review preferred methods for parent-teacher communication.